ChibiOS/ChibiOS/readme.txt

 - NEW: Added board files for the Olimex STM32-H103.
 - NEW: New kernel APIs chSysGetIdleThread() and chThdGetTicks(), the new APIs are simple macros so there is no footprint overhead.
-- NEW: New I2C device driver model (no implementations yet).
+- NEW: New I2C device driver model (not complete and no implementations yet).
 - NEW: Added to the UART driver the capability to return the number of not yet transferred frames when stopping an operation.
 - NEW: Added more compile-time checks to the various STM32 device drivers.